chenasraf/github-repos-astro-loader/README.md

     orgs: ['myorg'], // A list of GitHub orgs to fetch repositories from
     debug: true, // Output debug logs during processing
     force: false, // Ignore cache and force a full re-fetch
+    overridesDir: 'src/content/project-overrides', // Directory to look for overrides
     filter: (repo) => // Filter repositories to include in the collection [
         !repo.fork,